BrentGrammer/PROGNOTES/ComputerScience/BigO.md

 log(8) = 3 (2^3)
 As input increases and doubles in size - you only perform one extra operation [...8 numbers] - binary search. log(8) = 3 (2^3) - you split the array 3 times and you're done.
 *Am I eliminating half of the input at every step of my function?
-If so, then it is logarithmic time complexity (same for space complexity)
+If so, then it is logarithmic time complexity (same for space complexity).

+**Whenever you halve inputs in the op it is either O(LogN) - no scanning of input - or O(NLogN) time - in the case of scanning any input**

 ### Binary Search